-What is Price Elasticity of Supply?
+Price Elasticity of Supply Definition

-The Price elasticity of supply refers to the measure of the sensitivity of supply in response to the change in price and it is calculated by dividing the percentage change in quantity supplied (∆Qs/Qs) by the percentage change in price (∆P/P) which is mathematically represented as,
+It is calculated by dividing the percentage change in quantity supplied (∆Qs/Qs) by the percentage change in price (∆P/P) which is mathematically represented as,

 where Q0S = Initial quantity supplied, Q1S = Final quantity supplied, P0 = Initial price and P1 = Final price